 He laughs and says he will assess me at 10 out of 10 for my success at handling the situation.
 He says he was surprised I didn’t start getting angry when he told me the price of my ticket and also that I was laughing at myself and accepting that it was all my fault.

-I smile sheepishly, remembering my childish babble at the gate which would not have got a mark of more than 5!
+I smile sheepishly, remembering my childish babble at the gate about being a ‘professor’ which would have got a fail mark of less than 4 out of 10!

 He does the last of the paperwork and then introduces me to his ‘young friend’, Lumkile Mnintshana, who is going to take care of the rest of the situation and ensure I find my offloaded baggage.

 And sure enough Lumkile does look after me and checks me onto by 7.30pm flight even goes on his own to get my baggage.

 When he gets back with the case, he goes back to the system and then his face lights up – there is suddenly one seat available on the 10.15 flight.
 He swings into action and sorts everything out, and I am writing this blog en route back to Cape Town!

 because each has been sent